eth-fabric/constraints-specs/specs/preconf-api.md

 ## Abstract

 A proposed generic API specification to support Ethereum and Layer 2 preconfirmations.
-The API is compatible with the existing PBS architecture and [builder-specs](https://github.com/ethereum/builder-specs).
+The API extends the existing PBS architecture and [builder-specs](https://github.com/ethereum/builder-specs).
 This specification allows proposers to offer preconfirmations to users either directly or by delegating the privilege to a Gateway.

 ## Motivation

 Ethereum’s 12 second block time may be restrictive for particular use cases and is especially inhibitive for L2s that rely on fast confirmations.
 One option is to reduce the block time.
 However, this is a very large lift and would likely require multiple hard forks.
 This alternative option extends the existing PBS architecture, which allows proposers or constraint delegates (Gateways) to offer transaction preconfirmations to users.

-### API Scope
+## API Scope

 **In Scope**